Primary Care Improvement Plans : Summary of Implementation Progress at March 2023

-Table 1 shows the number of whole time equivalent (WTE) staff who have been recruited each year to support the implementation of the six priority services agreed in the MoU.
-The tables do not include existing staff within NHS Boards or IAs who were delivering these services prior to the MoU.
+Table 1 shows the number of whole time equivalent (WTE) staff working to support implementation of the six priority services agreed in the MOU.

 It is not expected that all GP practices in Scotland will take up these NHS Board provided services.
 Because service delivery models are designed specifically according to local population needs, there are variations in approach across the country.
 For example, there may be some GP Practices where there is no defined need for a particular professional role.
 These services may therefore never reach 100 per cent coverage.
 There may also be local circumstances where local Primary Care Improvement Programme Boards determine it is necessary for one or more local GP practices to continue delivering one or more services intended to transfer to board-employed MDT under the MoU.